Kentucky districts call off classes due to teacher absences

 - Donald Trump Jr.’s wife reportedly found ‘sexy texts’ from Aubrey O’Day while he was in the shower

+Republican Gov. Matt Bevin supports the bill and tweeted Thursday night that public workers owe “a deep debt of gratitude” to the lawmakers who voted in favor.

-Jefferson County officials they couldn’t get enough substitutes to cover all their classes.
-In Fayette County, officials said more than a third of school employees were staying home.
+Jefferson County officials in Louisville said they couldn’t get enough substitutes to cover all their classes Friday.
+In Fayette County, officials said more than a third of school employees in the Lexington district were staying home.

+North of Lexington, the Scott County school district called off classes.
+It said on Facebook that since the bill’s passage, dozens of teachers requested substitutes to fill in for them Friday.

+“We can currently only fill 54 of the nearly 150 that we need,” the statement said.
+“That leaves too many classes not covered, which causes a situation that is unsafe and unproductive for students and staff.”